wbochar/petmate9/README.md

 ## Current Tasks (0.9.6)

+- [ ] border on all frames from menu and button in frame bar
 - [ ] after using a menu shortcuts (alt f) alt is trapped on
 - [ ] Adjust *something* to make touch pad pinch/zoom usable
 - [ ] Middle mouse Button Pan Control